Digitalroot-Technologies/VFPtoCSharpBridge/README.md

 VFPtoCSharpBridge
 =================

-Visual FoxPro to CSharp Bridge
+Visual FoxPro to CSharp Bridge/Wrapper/Proxy

+This code allows C# to call into a FoxPro program via COM interop.